cloudmesh/client/docs/source/commands/command_comet.rst

 Please note image attaching/detaching will only take effect after you hard reboot the node (power off and then power on).

+You can also rename a compute node:

+.. prompt:: bash

+    cm comet node rename vc4 vm-vc4-0 mynode0